-Displayr can analyze MaxDiff variables from Qualtrics, but depending on how they have been set up, you will likely have to reformat them first.
+Displayr can analyze MaxDiff variables from a variety of survey platforms, but depending on how they have been set up, you may need to reformat them first.
+One such example is the output from Qualtrics' dedicated MaxDiff module.

 For example, let us suppose you have respondents choose which company they like the most (best) and which the least (worst) from several alternative lists of companies.